RuanEmanuell/gaiagym/README.md

 ## DevBlog

 ### What is this? 🤔
-This project is a prototype to a template for landing pages of gyms.
+This project is a prototype for a landing page of a gym.

 ### Where can I acess it? 🖥
-You need to download the files on this repository.
+You can acess it <a href="https://gaiagym.netlify.app/">here</a>

 ### Which tecnologies were used to build it? 🚀
 It was made with ReactJS.